Growth & Care

 Accent, Mass Planting, Hedges/Screening

 Compact Amur Maple is primarily grown for its highly ornamental fruit.
 It features abundant showy red samaras in late summer.
-It has green foliage throughout the season.
+It has rich green deciduous foliage.
 The lobed leaves turn outstanding shades of orange and in the fall.
-The flowers are not ornamentally significant.